mvolkmann/context-easy/README.md

 to have access to any part of the state and dispatch actions that update any of it.

+This is similar to how REST services generally have access to entire databases rather than being restricted to subsets.
+The same level of access can be provided using the Context API.
+The Provider implemented by context-easy does exactly this.

 The easiest way for components to use this is through the `useContext` hook added in React 16.7.
 If you are not yet familiar with React hooks, read about them at
 <https://raw.githubusercontent.com/mvolkmann/context-easy/master/hooks.md>.

-This is similar to how REST services generally have access to entire databases rather than being restricted to subsets.

-The same level of access can be provided using the Context API.
-The Provider implemented by context-easy does exactly this.

-To use it,
+To use context-easy:

 1. Import `EasyProvider`.